nils-werner/owm-display/README.md

 Weather Display
 ===============

-This page is a small, HTML- and JS-only, website to show basic weather information for a sailing spot in southern germany.
+This page is a small, HTML- and JS-only, website to show basic weather information from [BrightSky](https://brightsky.dev/) for a sailing spot in southern germany.

 ![Screenshot](img/screenshot.png)

-## API Key

-The API key must be provided using the URL hash, like

-    index.html?apikey=abcdef

 ## Custom Position